 Capture packets with IP address using tcpdump -n

-To capture and display the packets with IP address of the machines available can be achieved by
+To capture and display the packets with the IP address of the machines available can be achieved by

 $ tcpdump -n -i eth0